-Join Jon Peck for an in-depth discussion in this video Introducing the Form component, part of Up and Running with Symfony2 for PHP (2014).
+Join Jon Peck for an in-depth discussion in this video Introducing the Form component, part of Learning Symfony2 for PHP.

 - One of the most common tasks in web development…is creating and using HTML forms to accept user input.…However, it's notoriously hard to make forms…quickly, securely and reusable.…Fortunately, Symfony2 comes with a Form component…which solves many of these problems…and allows developers to focus on writing…custom business logic.…We'll start our exploration with how forms are defined…and how they interact with other Symfony components…like Doctrine.…We'll take that foundation and use it to analyze…and extend the forms generated in the previous chapter.…